 - Students may use Bloomberg for employment purposes.
 Lexis and Westlaw are for academic use only, with some exceptions.
-For example, from May through August, 2013, students may use Lexis Advance for any purpose, including employment.
+For example, in the summer of 2014 students may use Lexis Advance for any purpose, including employment.

 - All of the platforms allow for terms and connectors searching (and, or, phrase and proximity searching).
 Bloomberg Law does not have natural language, Google-like searching, while the other two platforms do.
 The terms and connectors (search language) used by each system vary.